Racist and religious hate crime

 If you have difficulty speaking or understanding English, you may find it helpful to have an interpreter with you.
 You can ask the police to provide an interpreter, ask a friend or relative, or approach a local organisation, for example, the Citizens Advice Bureau.

-What to do if the police take no action
+What do the police do

 Attacks at work